Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your sanitation regulations lack innovative adaptations, While we optimize operations with flawless implementations.
-Like a dishwasher with a clogged drain, your progress is stuck, We flow like pure concentrate, you're diluted—out of luck.
-Your detergents lack the proper phosphates, can't clean the slate, Our solutions recalibrate, leaving dishes in a pristine state.
-You're washed up, can't handle the rinse cycle anymore, While we're cycling wins, making success essential to our core.
+Like a dishwasher with a clogged drain, your progress is stuck, You're washed up, can't handle the rinse cycle anymore, While we're cycling wins, making success essential to our core.
 We clean up where you mess up, that's the Auto-Chlor way, While you fade into the background, we're defining the new day.
-Your empire's corroding, bound to end!
-The future that you can't comprehend!
-Your service cycles lag like a dated HACCP plan,
-While we set new standards, revolutionizing how we scan.

 Three days of downtime for a five-minute fix?
 That's why your customers are caught in a desperate mix.
 From the kitchen to the table, we're enabling success, While you're unable to progress, time to confess:
 Your billing schemes are dirtier than the plates you claim to clean, Hidden charges in fine print—your contracts are obscene.
-You're the Titanic of dishwashers—grand but doomed to sink, We're the Phoenix rising, the missing link.
 Stuck in the past like old assembly lines,
 While we advance ahead, rewriting guidelines.
 Your QA fails the QA, it's crystal clear,